The following tables can be used to convert liquid and dry measurements for any Amish Friendship Bread recipe.

 5.0 ounces (141 grams) for a large box

-* Remember that pudding is used primarily for a flavor boost and to add moisture to your bread, but circulating recipe instructions call for 1-2 boxes, which means there’s a little wiggle room when deciding how much pudding to use.
-Some bakers leave it out all together, so experiment to see what works best for you.
+Remember that pudding is used primarily for a flavor boost and to add moisture to your bread, but circulating recipe instructions call for 1-2 boxes, which means there’s a little wiggle room when deciding how much pudding to use.
+Some bakers leave it out, so experiment to see what works best for you.
+Check out this FAQ here (Do I need to use instant pudding?).
 You can also make your own.

 |1 cup||8 fluid ounces||½ pint||237 ml|